Key Things to Look For When Purchasing Commercial Laundry Equipment

 It's common knowledge that utility costs are one of the leading concerns facing laundry equipment investors.
-In fact, about 40% of laundromats spend a quarter (or more) of their gross revenue on utilities, according to Speed Queen.
-The more you can reduce your water and electricity costs, the more profitable and successful your business will be, whether it's a vended laundromat or on-premise or multi-housing laundry room.
+The more you can reduce your water and electricity costs, the more profitable and successful your business will be, whether it's a laundromat or on-premise or multi-housing laundry room.

 As noted above, technology is changing quickly in the laundry industry, so it's important to consider your options when buying new equipment.

-Another thing to consider is how easy the controls are to use.
+Another thing to consider is using easy controls.
 No one wants to use complicated, clunky controls.
 They should be self-explanatory and easy to pick up on.
 This is especially important to reduce training and onboarding time if you're in an OPL or multi-housing facility where employee turnover is high.
 Also, don't forget to dive into what your customers want.
 It's no secret that it's all about convenience these days.
 Take a look at various card payment system options, apps, and other technology that coincides with your machines to make the laundry process smoother and more efficient.

 A Commercial Laundry Distributor